Piotr1215/katacoda-scenarios/k8s-deployments/step1.md

 node/node01 condition met
 ```

-Once all nodes are ready, we can see if all pods are in ready status.
+Once all nodes are ready, we can see if all pods are in running status.

 Once nodes are up and running let's check what pods are deployed in *kube-system* namespace: `kubectl get pods -n kube-system`{{execute T2 interrupt}}